Kabaddi 4: The Final Match

 Kabaddi 4: The Final Match (कबड्डी ४: द फाइनल म्याच) is a 2022 Nepali romantic comedy-drama film directed by Ram Babu Gurung, who co-wrote the screenplay with Upendra Subba.
 The film, which is the fourth and final installment in the Kabaddi franchise, is produced by Mani Ram Pokharel, Om Chand Rauniyar, Sushma Gurung, Bishal Gurung, and Madhu Mijar under the banners of Baasuri Films in association with Sushma Production Global.
 It features an ensemble cast of Dayahang Rai, Saugat Malla, Miruna Magar, Buddhi Tamang and Bijay Baral.

-Kabbadi 4 had a budget of making it one of the most expensive Nepali films.
+Kabaddi 4 had a budget of making it one of the most expensive Nepali films.
 The film received mixed to positive response from critics with praise directed towards screenplay, performance of Dayahang Rai and Saugat Malla, music, authenticity and direction of Gurung but some critics criticized the film's story to be less gripping as compared to previous films.
 It became the highest grossing Nepali film in Nepal and second highest-grossing film in Nepal ever, behind Baahubali 2: The Conclusion.